|

 New Year’s Traditions in France

 Once the Christmas holidays wind down, you might wonder how the French celebrate the end of the year.
 Although there is no right or wrong way, the French do have certain traditions that set their celebrations apart.
-Just like around the world, the festivities in France begin on 31st December and go on through the 1st of January.
+Just like around the world, the festivities in France, Happy New Year begins on 31st December and go on through the 1st of January but there are some rules!

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.
 Also as an Amazon Associate I earn from qualifying purchases.